marcanuy/simpleit.rocks/docs/web/seo/_posts/2017-01-26-essential-seo-tips-and-techniques-from-trusted-sources.md

 HTTPS is a ranking signal and is better than HTTP.

+> over the past few months we’ve been running tests taking into
+> account whether sites use secure, encrypted connections as a signal in
+> our search ranking algorithms.
+We've seen positive results, so
 > we're starting to use HTTPS as a ranking signal.
 For now it's only a
 > very lightweight signal — affecting fewer than 1% of global queries,
 > and carrying less weight than other signals such as high-quality